SlotifyApp/api/api_docs/Apis/DefaultApi.md

 # **getAPITeamsTeamID**
 > Team getAPITeamsTeamID(teamID)

-Get a team by id
+Get a team by id.

 ### Parameters